erichlof/THREE.js-PathTracing-Renderer/README.md

 ![](readme-Images/Veach-DifficultLighting.jpg)

-And here is that scene rendered in real-time by the three.js path tracer: Try pressing 'E' and 'R' to open and close the door! <br>
+And here is that scene rendered in real-time by the three.js path tracer: Try moving the GUI slider to open and close the door! <br>
 * [Difficult Lighting Classic Test Scene Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Bi-Directional_Difficult_Lighting.html) <br>

 I only had the above images to go on - there are no scene dimensions specifications that I am aware of.
 However, I feel that I have captured the essence and purpose of his test scene rooms.
 I think Veach would be interested to know that his scenes, which probably took several minutes if not hours to render back in the 1990's, are now rendering real-time in a web browser! :-D